 Cheatham Park offers a variety of activities to visitors.
-There is a children’s exercise station at the Mountain Mist entrance and a playscape at the Wildwater Way entrance, with picnic tables and benches.
+There is a children’s exercise station at the Mountain Mist entrance and a playscape and a beautiful butterfly/pollinator garden at the Wildwater Way entrance, with picnic tables and benches.
 The park, 7.97 acres, includes concrete and crushed granite trails throughout.
 A friendly reminder that ALL pets must be on a leash when in District parks, greenbelts, and trails.

 The Fern Bluff MUD developed Cheatham Park with funding from a grant from Texas Parks & Wildlife.
 Cheatham Park gets its name from the Cheatham family, a group of Texas Rangers who helped make Texas what it is today.
 Caelyn Bradley, a Stone Canyon resident, is one of their granddaughters and submitted the name as a way for us to honor all the men and women of the Texas Rangers.